rstacruz/til-2020/posts/__disabled__/2015/navigate-code-with-ctags.md

 ## Installing Ctags

 ### Exuberant Ctags

-In OS X, use Homebrew to install [Exuberant Ctags][Ctags].
+In OS X, use Homebrew to install [Exuberant Ctags][ctags].
 This is a more useful version of ctags than the one that ships with Xcode.

     brew install ctags

 ### Ctags options

 Let's make ctags ignore some common directories.
 Save this file as `~/.ctags`.

     --recurse=yes